-Salaries and wages are allowable for personnel who work on the grant provided the appropriate time and activity reports (i.e., time and effort reports) are maintained in accordance with the applicable federal cost principles and submitted to the grantee institution's accounting office to document charges to payroll.
+Salaries and wages are allowable for personnel who work on the grant provided the appropriate time and effort reports are maintained in accordance with the applicable federal cost principles and submitted to the grantee institution's accounting office to document charges to payroll.
 Benefits are allowable in the same proportion as salaries and wages.